Emma Barnett: Career

 In March 2018, Barnett began a series of podcasts for Historic England entitled Irreplaceable: A History of England in 100 Places.
 The podcast, presented by Barnett and Dr. Suzannah Lipscomb, was nominated for the British Podcast Awards in the 'Best Branded Content' category in April 2018.

 In March 2019, she became one of the regular presenters on BBC Two's Newsnight.
 In 2019 her book Period.
 It's About Bloody Time was released, which covered her experience of endometriosis.

 In January 2021, Barnett became the main presenter of Woman's Hour on BBC Radio 4.
 In Barnett's first week, a guest on the programme, Kelechi Okafor, refused to be interviewed by her after overhearing her discuss with the programme producers what Barnett called "allegedly anti-semitic comments" previously made by Okafor.
 In the following month, one hundred public figures signed an open letter to the BBC criticising what they called Barnett's "strikingly hostile" interview of Zara Mohammed, the Secretary General of the Muslim Council of Britain.
 In June 2021, Sinéad O'Connor complained about how Barnett had questioned her about her mental health during a Woman's Hour interview.
 O'Connor announced, because of the interview, she would retire from performing, but two days later retracted her decision to retire.

 In January 2022, Barnett started a new role at Bloomberg, hosting the weekly show Emma Barnett Meets.
 In this role, she has interviewed prominent figures including Al Sharpton, Anthony Fauci and Tim Berners Lee.

-In March 2024, Barnett announced she was stepping down from Woman's Hour in April, to join the presenting team on BBC Radio 4's Today and replacing Martha Kearney, who was leaving the programme after the 2024 General Election.
+In March 2024, Barnett announced she would step down from Woman's Hour in April, to join the presenting team on BBC Radio 4's Today and replacing Martha Kearney, who was leaving the programme after the 2024 General Election.
 She presented her first edition of Today on 15 May 2024.